-&lt;sup>44 COM(2016) 51 final, 16.2.2016.
-See Annex 4 for more details
+45 COM(2016) 51 final, 16.2.2016.

-&lt;sup>45 See Annex 4 for more details.
+46 See Annex 4 for more details.

-&lt;sup>46 A reference scenario follows the logic of including only policy measures which have been adopted until a certain cut-off date, without including new policies not yet officially adopted.
+47 A reference scenario follows the logic of including only policy measures which have been adopted until a certain cut-off date, without including new policies not yet officially adopted.
 In the Reference 2016 scenario, the cut-off date was December 2014 (the EED was therefore included, although with conservative assumptions as to its implementation).

-&lt;sup>47 In 2014, EU28 imported 257 bcm (233 Mtoe) of natural gas, 'Quarterly Gas Report on gas Market Observatory for Energy', Commission/DG Energy, Volume 8, 2015.
+48 In 2014, EU28 imported 257 bcm (233 Mtoe) of natural gas, 'Quarterly Gas Report on gas Market Observatory for Energy', Commission/DG Energy, Volume 8, 2015.

-(https://ec.europa.eu/energy/sites/ener/files/documents/quarterly\report\on\european\gas\markets\q3\2015.pdf).
+(https://ec.europa.eu/energy/sites/ener/files/documents/quarterly_report_on_european_gas_markets_q3_2015.pdf).

-efficient appliances and techniques.
-Therefore the expiry of Article 7 would not facilitate the realisation of sufficient savings in view of a 2030 target.
+realisation of sufficient savings in view of a 2030 target.
 It is likely that some Member States with a strong political drive for energy efficiency would continue using this instrument in the absence of EU framework, but the situation before the EED was adopted suggests that most would not.